GoogleChrome/web.dev/src/site/content/en/blog/aurora-resource-inlining/index.md

   - web-vitals
 ---

-As part of project [Aurora](/introducing-aurora/), Google has been working with popular Web frameworks to ensure they perform well according to [Core Web Vitals](/vitals).
+As part of project [Aurora](/introducing-aurora/), Google has been working with popular web frameworks to ensure they perform well according to [Core Web Vitals](/vitals).
 Angular and Next.js have already landed font inlining, which is explained in the first part of this article.
 The second optimization we will cover is critical CSS inlining which is now enabled by default in Angular CLI